-Steven Larson, M.D., currently serves as a chairman of CMA’s Board of Trustees and is a delegate to the American Medical Association, representing Riverside and San Bernardino physicians
+Steven Larson, M.D., currently serves as CMA’s President-Elect and is a delegate to the American Medical Association, representing Riverside and San Bernardino physicians

 Dr. Larson is also the current chief executive officer and chairman of the board of Riverside Medical Clinic, a multi-specialty medical group in Riverside.
 He has been affiliated with Riverside Medical Clinic since coming to Riverside in 1980.

 Dr. Larson serves as assistant clinical professor of medicine at Loma Linda University School of Medicine and as clinical professor of biomedical sciences at the University of California, Riverside School of Medicine.
 His medical staff appointments include Riverside Community Hospital, Parkview Community Hospital and Riverside County Regional Medical Center.

 Dr. Larson earned his medical degree from the Medical College of Wisconsin, graduating in 1975.
 He completed his residency in internal medicine in 1978 and a fellowship in infectious diseases in 1980, both at the Medical College of Wisconsin Affiliated Hospital in Milwaukee.
 He earned a Masters in Public Health from Loma Linda University in 1988, and is board certified in both internal medicine and infectious diseases.